 Packages

-To keep assets organized and reusable across your team or across multiple projects, group your instances and convert them into reusable packages.
+To keep assets organized and reusable across your team or across multiple projects, you can group your instances and convert them into reusable packages.
 Packages make the overall process of building worlds faster and more ergonomic, but they also help with consistency, deduplication, collaboration, and versioning:

-• Easily update all copies of a package to the latest version (or only update specific copies).
+• Easily update all copies of a package to the latest version, or only update specific copies.

 • Set packages to automatically update whenever there's a new version.